storyblok/storyblok-cli/src/README.md

 ## Sync Command

 > [!IMPORTANT]
 > The sync command is being reimagined as a new API endpoint that will perform synchronization between spaces.
-This new implementation will provide:
+This new implementation, compared to the current version, will provide:
-> - Faster synchronization compared to the current CLI version
+> - Faster synchronization
 > - Improved reliability by running on our backend servers
 > - Better handling of large-scale synchronization operations